Massive Twitter Hack Hits Obama, Biden, Bloomberg, Musk, Kanye, Gates, More

 The Twitter accounts of some of the world’s most powerful people, including Joe Biden, Barack Obama, and Michael Bloomberg were compromised earlier today, with hackers using their access to tweet out a Bitcoin scam.
-Millions of dollars worth of Bitcoin have reportedly been transferred to the hackers.
+Bitcoin worth more than $100,000 have reportedly been transferred to the hackers.

 The compromised accounts included former President Barack Obama, current Democrat presidential candidate Joe Biden, Tesla and SpaceX CEO Elon Musk, Israeli Prime Minister Benjamin Netanyahu, businessman and former Democrat presidential candidate Michael Bloomberg, and Microsoft founder Bill Gates.
 Other effect accounts reportedly include brands such as Apple and Uber, and entertainers like Kanye West

-Note: Update — Added the fact that Twitter has locked all verified accounts on the platform.